maziac/DeZog/README.md

 "Amstrad have kindly given their permission for the redistribution of their copyrighted material but retain that copyright".
 See [Amstrad ROM permissions](https://www.worldofspectrum.org/permits/amstrad-roms.txt).

+Furthermore DeZog includes slightly modified sources of the Z80.js simulator.
+It was taken from https://bitbucket.org/DrGoldfire/z80.js/src/master/ which is MIT licensed.
+Many thanks to Molly Howell.

 # Extras